DailyEndorphin Basic Concepts

 Yes.
 This is done from the group administration page.
 Be careful when editing a challenge after it has started, as this may negatively impact the current dynamic of that challenge.

 Yes.
-Group members have up to one week following the start of a challenge to join.
+Group members have up to one week following the start of a challenge to join unless the admin selected a different deadline date to sign up.

 Only the group administrator can initiate and administer challenges.
-Group administrator’s may, however, assign admin rights to other group/challenge members from your group admin page once they have joined.
+Group administrator’s may, however, assign full admin rights to other group/challenge members from the “view/edit members” page within the group admin page once they have joined.

 - Gift cards